Realtalktech/realtalktech-mono-service/dbScripts/populate/README.md

 ## Vendors

-The script inserts three vendors and associates them with the "Sales Tools" category:
+The script inserts three vendors, with full profiles, and associates them with the "Sales Tools" category:

 1. **Salesforce**: CRM Software
 2. **HubSpot**: Inbound Marketing and Sales Software